ihcsim/hep-gen/README.md

 Name      Description
 hep       Hep generates a HEP draft with the given title.
-The generated content is output to stdout. preview   Preview publishes the generated HEP draft to localhost:3000. sandbox   Sandbox returns a sandbox container representing the workspace with a bind mount to the host 'source' directory.
+The generated content is output to stdout. preview   Preview publishes the generated HEP draft to localhost:3000. review    Review reviews the content of the HEP found in the local `./work/index.md` file. sandbox   Sandbox returns a sandbox container representing the workspace with a bind mount to the host 'source' directory.
 ```